-This is the last thing that you’ll need to do in order to use apps like Android Pay, NetFlix, etc. on your rooted Android device.
+This is the last thing that you’ll need to do in order to hide root on Android so that you can use apps like Android Pay, NetFlix, etc. on your rooted Android device.
 Since you were previously rooted with a method that didn’t pass the SafetyNet check, your device is reported on the Play Store as Uncertified.

 Now that your rooting method does pass the SafetyNet check, it shouldn’t.
 So head over to Settings> Apps and select the Google Play Store.
 Tap on the Force Stop button then go to Storage and select CLEAR DATA.

 Launch the Play Store app after that and go to Settings from the side navigation drawer.
 Scroll down all the way to the bottom and you should see your device reported as Certified under Device certification.